iagmla/Zanigma/README.md

 # Step 2

 The Step 2 version of Zanigma brings the Enigma machine closer to an ideal cipher.
-The stepping wiring was changed to link rotor 1 and 3 together.
+The stepping wiring was changed to single step rotor 1 on it's notch position and double step rotor3 on it's notch position.